 There's an air of secrecy as Comcept's PR staffer shows us around Keiji Inafune's new digs in Shinagawa, one of Tokyo's many bustling business districts.
 "Not many people have seen inside," she says.
-The last time we visited Comcept (and sister companies Intercept and Ding) back in January, Inafune - the brains behind Mega Man and
+The last time we visited Comcept (and sister companies Intercept and Ding) back in January, Inafune - the brains behind Mega Man and Dead Rising - had a staff of 20 in a rented office on the, er, less good side of Shinagawa.

 "There are about 25 of us now," he says.
 "We've got a bit bigger, but those are mostly support staff, working on things like web design and so on."
 Inafune also has an office in his native Osaka, but he spends about four days a week in the Shinagawa office.
 The main bulk of the tenth-floor space is split into two separate rooms, with Comcept and Intercept on one side, working diligently on Yaiba: Ninja Gaiden Z, Soul Sacrifice and countless other Inafune concepts, and mobile developer Ding on the other.